 “Sure did.
-I’m surprised that you’re surprised since I gave you a copy of her book.
+I’m surprised that you’re surprised since I gave you a copy of her latest book.
 Picture’s right there on the back cover.”

 The book in question sat on the credenza in True’s office.
 Exactly where his brother had left it two days ago.
 The fact he hadn’t bothered turning it over made True’s cheeks heat.
 Dammit.